 Youth Online Activity and Exposure to Diverse Perspectives

-Some see the Internet as a means of exposure to divergent perspectives, while others believe that it is likely to foster echo chambers.
+Some see the internet as a means of exposure to divergent perspectives, while others believe that it is likely to foster echo chambers.
 We agree that it is important to attend to these possibilities, but we find that this discussion is often framed inappropriately.
-Drawing on a unique panel survey of the online practices of youth (ages 16–21) and on their civic and political engagement, we find that most youth are not consistently exposed to echo chambers or divergent perspectives.
-Rather, we find that most youth are exposed to views that align with and diverge from their own, or they are exposed to neither.
-We also find that political interest, particular forms of online participation, and digital media literacy education can promote greater exposure to these diverse perspectives.
+Drawing on a unique panel survey of the online practices and civic and political engagement of youth (aged 16–21), we find that most youth do not report exposure to echo chambers or divergent perspectives.
+Rather, most report either being exposed to views that both align with and diverge from their own, or they report not interacting with others about their views on societal issues at all.
+We also find that particular forms of online participatory activity, digital media literacy activities, and political interest are related to increased reports of exposure to diverse perspectives.